Doc Holladay Retires After 40 Years in Medicine

 All of the charts from the Holladay LASIK Institute are with the practice of Dr. Charles Garcia and Dr. Scott Segal.
 Their practice is located in the same office with the same phone # 713-668-7337 and fax # 713-668-7336.
 I have known Dr. Garcia for 35 years and Dr. Segal for 15 years and know personally their dedication to quality care.

 I am still doing research, consulting, writing papers and attending conferences.
 Also, I am still a Clinical Professor at Baylor College of Medicine and continue to refer patients to Dr. Doug Koch for LASIK, Cataract Surgery and complicated consults.
 I have known Dr. Koch for over 35 years and know his dedication to quality care as well.
 The Baylor Ophthalmology Faculty provides the expertise necessary in all subspecialties of Ophthalmology.
-To schedule an appointment at the Alkek Eye Center of Baylor College of Medicine, Monday – Friday 8 am to 5 pm call 713 798-6100.
+To schedule an appointment at the Alkek Eye Center of Baylor College of Medicine, Monday to Friday 8:00 AM to 5:00 PM, call (713) 798-6100.

-I have greatly valued the relationship with all of my patients and thank you for your loyalty and friendship over the years.
+I have greatly valued the relationships with all of my patients and thank you for your loyalty and friendship over the years.

 With warm regards,